Bansalkanav84/60-Days-of-Code/README.md

 Scripts:
 - `create_day.py` — generates folder & README for the day
-- `git_push.py` — stages, commits, and pushes your code
+- `git_push.py` — stages, commits, and pushes the code

 ---